About the role

 University of Technology Sydney Human Research Ethics Committee

-The University of Technology Sydney (UTS) is seeking individuals to serve as external lay members of the Human Research Ethics Committee (UTS HREC).
+The University of Technology Sydney (UTS) is seeking an individual to serve as an external lay member of the Human Research Ethics Committee (UTS HREC).
 The role of the UTS HREC is to undertake ethical and scientific review of research, to assess and minimise risk, balance risk with benefits and ensure research participants’ privacy, welfare and rights are fully protected.
-UTS has two HRECs, and the Committee we are seeking members for reviews all non-health and medical research projects from across the University.
+UTS has two HRECs, and the Committee we are seeking a member for reviews all non-health and medical research projects from across the University.

-We are seeking a Layman (male) and a Laywoman (female) member of the general public who does not have an affiliation with UTS and does not currently engage in medical, scientific, legal or academic work.
+We are seeking a Layman (male) member of the general public who does not have an affiliation with UTS and does not currently engage in medical, scientific, legal or academic work.

 The Committee’s membership comprises a chairperson, external lay members, external professional care members, external lawyers, pastoral care members and experienced researchers encompassing the range of disciplines at UTS.

 The UTS HREC meets on the second Tuesday of the month.